James McNeill Whistler didn’t mind causing trouble, but he did mind getting kicked out of his gentleman’s club in London for it.

 Offer varied attractions to Whistler.

-In the summer of 1867, he was a 32-year-old artist living in London, making a name for himself: going to clubs, dressing to be seen, writing letters to the newspapers.
+In the summer of 1867, he lived in London, making a name for himself: going to clubs, dressing fashionably, writing letters to the newspapers.
 His sister Deborah had married an English artist and surgeon, Francis Seymour Haden, and they also lived in London.

 After a magistrate gave Whistler a warning, he wrote a scathing letter to Haden calling him a bully, a humbug and a duplicitous hypocrite.
 It got worse.
 Whistler learned Haden had given Traer a ‘dog’s burial,’ without a religious service or Christian cross to mark his grave.
 Whistler and his friends had a cross placed on the grave and made arrangements to have Traer’s body sent to England.

-The feud continued.
+The feud then continued.
 Haden tried to get Whistler kicked out of the Burlington Fine Arts Club, to which gentlemen interested in the arts belonged.
-Whistler was furious.
+That infuriated Whistler.

 On June 11, he wrote a letter to Rodolph Nicholson Wornum, an officer of the club who had asked him to resign.
 That they should instantly condemn him, he wrote, was surpassed only by the astounding suggestion that he should quietly withdraw and so confirm any aspersions cast upon him!